bennettnw2/lpic101-Notes/105-ShellsAndShellScripting.md

 ### The Interactive Login Shell
   * Created when you log into a console
   * created when logged in remotely using ssh
+  * Basically, if you have to log in or use ssh keys it is a log-in shell.

 ### The Interactive Non-Login Shell
   * emulates a terminal environment
   * iterm2, gnome terminal, kde konsole
+  * If you do not have to login to use the shell, then it is a non-login shell.

 What is important to note here is to learn how these shells are created.
-More specifially the process that go on behind the scenes with the files that are used when creating a shell environment.
+More specifically the process that go on behind the scenes with the files that are used when creating a shell environment.

 #### What happens when you fire up a shell through ssh.
 (Login Shell)
   * `/etc/profile`